benthielker/AngularSlideshow/README.md

 displayed, a half second transition duration, and dimensions of 300 x 150 pixels.
 **(NOTE: The show width and height should match the slides it will display.)**

-The below example is an auto-advancing slideshow...
+The example below configures an auto-advancing slideshow...
 ```html
 <div id='slideshow2'
   loopDimensions='1'